Otago Daily Times apologises over 'shameful' cartoon about Samoa's measles crisis

 "Tremain is dragging you down @odtnews.
 Don't know if it's stubbornness or genuinely the world has passed him by but his total lack of perspective and empathy is rotten.
 It's outdated and nasty and stinks of childish self-centredness and assumed superiority.
 Yuck," he wrote

-Another popular journalist, Russell Brown, went as far to say the ODT should fire the cartoonist.
+Media commentator Russell Brown said the ODT should fire the cartoonist.

 Other Kiwis also shared their disappointment and outrage on Twitter.